Among other elements, logo shapes set the tone for your business.

 Last, but definitely not least, is organic logo shapes.
 These designs surprise and capture attention with their unique shapes!

-Due to their “organic” feel, companies in the health and wellness industry will often adopt these shapes into their logo and overall branding.
+Due to their “organic” feel, companies in the health, wellness, and food industry will often adopt these curvy shapes into their logo and overall branding.

 Do logo shapes really matter?